Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers: EXPERIMENTS

-The results are shown in Table \ref{tab:lm}.
+\paragraph{Results.} The results are shown in Table \ref{tab:lm}.
 Both variants of our \FLT~outperform all the baselines.
-Compared with efficient Transformers without RPE, our \FLT~obtains much stronger performance.
-For example, the validation perplexity of our \FLT~with local RPE is 1.0 point lower than that of the regular Performer, which indicates that our method brings substantial performance gains by incorporating RPE into the attention module.
+Compared with efficient Transformers without RPE, \FLT~achieves much stronger performance.
+For example, the validation perplexity of our \FLT~with local RPE is 1.0 point lower than that of the regular Performer, indicating that our method brings substantial performance gains by incorporating RPE into the attention module.

 Compared with other efficient Transformer variants \textit{with} RPE, our \FLT~is still very competitive.
 For example, our \FLT~achieves lower perplexity than the strong log-linear Performer baseline.
-Note that our \FLT~is also more \textit{efficient} than the log-linear Performer.
-As we have noted before, the time and space complexity of the \FLT~are $O(L(m+r)d)$ and $O(L(m+r)+(m+r)d+Ld)$, respectively, while the time and space complexity of log-linear Performer are $O(Lmd\log L)$ and $O(Lmd)$.
-Therefore, our \FLT~is both more accurate and more scalable than the baselines.
+Note that log-linear Performer relies on more expensive FFT and is less efficient in practice.
+Specifically, the time and space complexity of the \FLT~are $O(L(m+r)d)$ and $O(L(m+r)+(m+r)d+Ld)$, respectively, while the time and space complexity of log-linear Performer are $O(Lmd\log L)$ and $O(Lmd)$.
+Thus, our \FLT~obtains both better quality and efficiency than existing efficient RPE-enhanced Transformer variants on this task.

+In addition, we further investigate the attention matrices of \FLT\footnote{\FLT~does not explicitly construct attention matrices during training so that it avoids the quadratic computational complexity.
+However, we can still materialize the attention matrices approximated by \FLT~}.
+We visualize the attention matrices of different attention heads in an \FLT~model trained on WikiText-103 language modeling in Fig. \ref{fig:attn-mat} in Appendix \ref{sec:attn-mat}.
+The visualizations show that some attention heads pay more attention to nearby tokens, while others shows global attention patterns.
+Quantitatively, the average attention probability over the most distant/nearby 10\% tokens is 0.068/0.279 respectively.
+Thus, \FLT~ learns locality bias in language while maintaining the advantage to capture global contexts and leverage information in distant tokens.